ken1009us/unit-conversion-service/README.md

 go mod tidy
 ```

-## Usage

-The `Makefile` simplifies the process of generating Protobuf and gRPC code.
+3. The `Makefile` simplifies the process of generating Protobuf and gRPC code.
 Use the following command:

 ```bash
 make all